ddixonjr/Tweedar/README.md

 </table>
 <p class="p3"><br></p>
 <p class="p4">Overview</p>
 <p class="p5">A controller class that abstracts the interaction with the Twitter API.
-It facilitates querying of Tweets within a certain proximity, retrieving individual <a href="file:///Users/Dennis/Library/Developer/Shared/Documentation/DocSets/com.appivot.tweedar.Tweedar.docset/Contents/Resources/Documents/Classes/TDRTweet.html"><span class="s1">TDRTweet</span></a> instances, marking tweets as favorites, and revoking tweets as no longer being favorites.
+It facilitates querying of Tweets within a certain proximity, retrieving individual TDRTweet instances, marking tweets as favorites, and revoking tweets as no longer being favorites.
 It was built to separate the functionality from and act as a service to view controllers in providing Twitter integration capabilities.</p>
 <p class="p4">Tasks</p>
 <ul class="ul1">
   <li class="li6">  delegate<span class="s2"> </span><span class="s3">property</span></li>